History of the Sacramento cannery industry: California Packing Company

 The California Packing Company, a combination of five West Coast canning companies, best known under the Del Monte brand, opened four canneries in Sacramento: at Front and P Streets, Third and X Streets, 19th and R Streets, and 17th and C Streets.
 The facility located at 17th and C Streets, known as Plant 11, employed at its peak 2,500 workers and continues in operation, now by the Blue Diamond Growers.
 Plant 11 is also listed on the National Register of Historic Places.

 Bercut-Richards Cannery

 Beginning in 1931, Peter and Henri Bercut and Thomas H. Richards, Sr. developed what became the largest independent cannery in California, located just south of the American River on North 7th Street.
-Bercut-Richards became one of the largest producers of tomato products, producing their own “Sacramento” brand.
+Bercut-Richards was one of the largest producers of tomato products, producing their own “Sacramento” brand.

-During World War II, Sacramentans grew victory gardens and Bercut-Richards canned the produce with a special “V for Victory” label.
+During World War II, Sacramento residents grew victory gardens, and Bercut-Richards canned the produce with a special “V for Victory” label.
 In 1942, the U.S. Army Signal Corps took over operation of the Bercut-Richards cannery to supply the war effort.
 The Bercut-Richards facility housed German prisoners of war who worked in the depot’s warehouses.
-The Bercut-Richards cannery operations continued until 1993.
-In 2009, the historic structure was demolished to build apartments and other development.
+The Bercut-Richards cannery ceased operations in 1993.
+In 2009, the historic structure was demolished to build apartments and other developments.